MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 > If you need to create a SharePoint App Catalog, wait at least 30 minutes after creating before provisioning M365 learning pathways and the SharePoint Success Site.

 **Does your tenant have M365 learning pathways provisioned?**
-- Yes - Next, confirm you are using version 4.0 or higher
+- Yes - Next, confirm you are using version 4.0 or higher.
-- No - [Provision M365 learning pathways](https://docs.microsoft.com/office365/customlearning/) for the first time
+- No - [Provision M365 learning pathways](https://docs.microsoft.com/office365/customlearning/) for the first time.
-- Unsure - Navigate to the SharePoint admin center, then select **Sites > Active sites** and you will see **Microsoft 365 learning pathways**
+- Unsure - Navigate to the SharePoint admin center, then select **Sites > Active sites** and you will see **Microsoft 365 learning pathways**.

 **Is your tenant's version of learning pathways version 4.0 or higher?**
-- Yes - You are ready to provision the SharePoint Success Site from the look book
+- Yes - You are ready to provision the SharePoint Success Site.
-- No - Update to version 4.0 and provision the SharePoint Success Site from the M365 learning pathways administration page
+- No - Update to version 4.0 and provision the SharePoint Success Site from the M365 learning pathways administration page.
 - Unsure - Navigate to your tenant's **M365 Learning Pathways administration page**:

 ![Image learning pathways admin page](media/sss-lp-version.png)